In our household, we have a really fun tradition of going on an outdoor adventure every Mother’s Day weekend.

 Trips into nature (whether a long hike or a short meander through meadows) can do all this and more.

-You don’t have to drive an hour to Rowena Crest to experience the healing and humbling impact of the outdoors.
+And remember, you don’t have to drive far to experience the healing and humbling impact of the outdoors.

-City parks (like the ones we feature in our Super Nature Adventures Club) make it easy to get outside and explore nature for a few hours.
-A simple walk around the block can also offer lots of opportunities to explore.
-Even some time around the yard can offer surprising discoveries that kids especially, can use as entry points into a amazing world outside their own.
+City parks (like the ones we feature in our monthly subscriptions) make it easy to get outside and explore nature for a few hours.
+A simple walk around the block can also offer lots of opportunities for kids to explore.
+Even some time around the yard can offer surprising discoveries that kids can use as entry points into a amazing world outside their own.